ESPN Anchor Jemele Hill Benefits From ‘Black Privilege,’ Clay Travis Claims

 Apart from dissenters such as Travis and Fox Sports 1 analyst (and former ESPN employee) Jason Whitlock, Jemele Hill has received a tremendous amount support from the sports industry and the social justice cohort on Twitter for her anti-Trump online activity.

-Last last night, Hill essentially apologized to ESPN for the controversial tweets, however, and and ESPN accepted the apology, so it appeared that any possibility of a suspension was off the table.
+Last last night, Hill essentially apologized to ESPN for the controversial tweets, and ESPN accepted the apology, so it appeared that any possibility of a suspension was off the table.
 A story has emerged that ESPN unsuccessfully sought to take Hill off the Wednesday night broadcast, however.

-Describing himself as a radical moderate and a First Amendment absolutist who has never voted Republican, ex-attorney Travis has derisively nicknamed ESPN as “MSESPN” and has argued that it is bleeding subscribers, in part, because it is pushing a liberal agenda on the typical viewer who just wants to watch a game or game highlights.
+Describing himself as a radical moderate and a First Amendment absolutist, who has never voted Republican, ex-attorney Travis has derisively nicknamed ESPN as “MSESPN” and has argued that it is bleeding subscribers, in part, because it is pushing a liberal agenda on the typical viewer who just wants to watch a game or game highlights.

 Yesterday, Travis broke the story that ESPN suspended longtime SportsCenter anchor Linda Cohn last spring for suggesting in a radio interview that the downward trend in viewership was partially the result of coverage of social or political issues.

-In April 2016, former MLB pitcher Schilling was fired by ESPN from Monday Night Baseball after posting an anti-transgender meme to his Facebook page in connection with the North Carolina bathroom law
+In April, 2016, former MLB pitcher Schilling was fired by ESPN from Monday Night Baseball after posting an anti-transgender meme to his Facebook page in connection with the North Carolina bathroom law.

 Writing for his Outkick the Coverage blog today, Clay Travis insisted that ESPN’s mistake was getting involved in vetting its employees’ political opinions in the first place.